TYPE: A nomadic Tibetan horse or yak cover / blanket

-A flat woven ‘pile-less’ Tibetan trapezoidal blanket – known as a ‘takheb’ – of nomadic origin that was used to cover either a horse or yak, purportedly from the Kailash region of Tibet.
-The front consists of five strips of a sturdy, fairly heavily woven nambu cloth sewn horizontally together, while the back is covered in thick felt (which itself probably had a protective cloth cover / backing at some stage).
-The outer border design is of a ‘gau box’ or amulet / talisman like repeating pattern, while the main field features four zoomorphic figures.
-All the designs, both border and figures, are of dark brown animal hair, save for one figure which is light brown hair.
-It is worth noting here that a point of some debate has arisen around the very small group of blankets of this type with similar zoomorphic figures regarding whether the figures may have been / were added at a later date to some of the blankets to ‘enhance’ an otherwise plain center field, although this suggestion appears to be as much speculation as proven fact with regards to all of this type.
-Be that as it may, whether or not the figures were added ‘post-weave’, it is an unusual blanket in its own right with a nomadic origin and the ‘gau box like’ border pattern being quite attractive*.
+A flat woven ‘pile-less’ Tibetan trapezoidal blanket – known as a ‘takheb’ – of nomadic origin that was used to cover either a horse or yak.
+It has been constructed by stitching five strips of narrow, fairly heavily woven, plain nambu-type cloth horizontally together (see one such join in upper right photo) and then adding the design, after which it has been backed with a woolen felt-like substance which itself probably had a protective cloth cover / backing at some stage.
+The outer border design is of a ‘gau box’ or amulet / talisman-like repeating pattern, while the main field features four zoomorphic figures.* All the designs, both border and figures, are of dark brown animal hair, save for one figure which is light brown hair.
 Both warp and weft are hand spun; the warp consists of a mix of wool and animal hair, while the weft is primarily wool with some animal hair interwoven.
+It was woven sometime in the first half of the 1900’s and the size is 92cm high by 144cm at its widest point.
 Other than some fraying on the upper left edge (where a ‘tie-down’ strap has chafed) there are no holes or repairs and the wool used in its construction is of a fine quality.

 SIZE: 0.92m x 1.02m top x 1.44m bottom